 Combining the computer science and educational science perspectives, as described above, in this program can be considered as a strength when each are given equal weight.
-The courses' main learning aim is not just to acquire knowledge on Instructional Technology, but rather to acquire the adequate competences and attitudes towards how to use that knowledge in actual practice.
+The courses' main learning aim is not to acquire knowledge on Instructional Technology, but rather to acquire the adequate competences and attitudes towards how to use that knowledge in actual practice.
 The ambition of many (and especially the core) courses is that students not only receive information, but very actively and personalised apply this knowledge in authentic contexts.

 The program leader -on our request- provided the didactical approach of the EDU 582 course.
 In this course, first, students individually take an actual program from an educational context and analyse this to see the problem aspects.
 These aspects are then first implemented in a simulated environment before arriving at a solution.
 Next, the intervention is implemented in the actual educational context to be tested out on effectiveness.
+This full-blown Design Based Education circle could even be seen as a mini PhD trajectory, which is excellent.
+Although the EEC still holds some doubts about the level that can indeed be achieved in a 12 ECTS course, we admire this ambition and challenging approach.
+Students confirm this was at least partially achieved, which was very challenging but also highly motivating to them.

 There are various laboratories at the disposition of teachers and students.
 The tooling is diverse with a focus on the use of robotics and computational thinking.
 The occupancy of these rooms seems satisfactory.
 Tools for immersive learning (like Serious Gaming) and XR (VR, AR and MR) applications are clearly more limited in presence, but we understand the Faculty cannot do everything and has to be somewhat selective.
-Overall, the program facilitates practical interventions.
+Overall, the program is highly practical in nature.
 Because of the very small group size, the personal assessment can be guaranteed, according to an apprenticeship model.